sneeu/django-empty/README.markdown

 django-empty
 ============

-An starting point for a new Django project.
+A starting point for a new Django project.